leadsblue-datasets/b2b-contact-datasets/industry-datasets/README.md

-# industry-datasets
+# Industry Contact Datasets

-This repository contains synthetic B2B industry contact dataset samples designed for research and analytics experiments.
+This directory contains datasets organized by industry segments such as healthcare, finance, retail, and technology.

+The datasets demonstrate structured contact records commonly used in B2B marketing analytics.

 ## Repository Contents